 Tottori Pref.
 Saihakugunhoukichou Sumura 353-3 (Yonago / Mt.
 DaisenArea)

-- Tuesday (The next day in the case of Public holiday), exhibition change Period, Dec.-Feb.
+- Tuesday (The next day for Public holidays), Exhibition change Period

 - Parking Lot

 - Available (VISA, MasterCard, JCB)

 - Others (1 available outside the building)

 - Temporary suspension of business:Closed until May 31, 2020 (Information as of May 26, 2020)